warpwire/warpwire-blackboard-xml/README.md

-# Warpwire Blackboard Plugin: Configuration XML
+# Warpwire's Blackboard Mashup Plugin: Configuration XML
 #### This repository contains the XML file for configuration of Warpwire's Blackboard Mashup Plugin.
 The rest of the configuration process is documented [here](https://erin-homepage.testing.warpwire.net/support/warpwire-in-blackboard/add-warpwire-mashup/).

 You'll need to edit the XML file and replace the following: